StevensDotB/linus-torvalds-tribute-page/README.md

-# linus-torvalds-tribute-page
+# Linus Torvalds Tribute Page
-Linux Torvalds tribute page, as a challenge from FreeCodeCamp
+Challenge from FreeCodeCamp

+# CodePen
+A Pen created at [CodePen.io](https://codepen.io).
+You can find this one at https://codepen.io/stevensdotb/pen/rzBYgR.